Zaczero/pkgs/packages/lrucache-rs/README.md

 ## Installation

-The recommended installation method is through the PyPI package manager.
-The project is implemented in Rust and several pre-built binary wheels are available for Linux, macOS, and Windows, with support for both x64 and ARM architectures.
+Pre-built binary wheels are available for Linux, macOS, and Windows, with support for both x64 and ARM architectures.

 ```sh
 pip install lrucache-rs